 Narrow staircases lead to the first floor where there are two dining halls.
 One a regular western style with dining table and chairs.
 The other an Indian style with a low marble table for people to sit around.
 And in between space, for kitchen staff to serve while guests and hosts eat.
 I found this concept quite interesting, wonder why no one else built an Indian dining table like this.
 This palace is also known in the region for the silver bed of the king.
 But we found that only the pai or the feet of the bed are made of silver.

 There were pretty modern bathrooms complete with bathtubs.
-An attached staircase from outside that directly landed into the bathroom for the cleaners to come.
+An attached staircase from outside that directly landed in the bathroom for the cleaners to come.
 There is a mechanical cooler that was operated by two men to create the cool breeze for the king.
 It still works.
 This is what the royalty had access to 250+ years ago.
 As you drive around this region in mornings or evenings you can see a row of people still using the roadside for relieving themselves.
 There are few rooms for the kind of space, but I guess it was meant only for the king and the queen to live.

 Gardens & Water Management

 Deeg palace has borrowed the Mughal char bagh style for laying its gardens with water channels running through the length and breadth of it.
 The pipes we were told were made of terracotta and continue to work until date.
 There is a marble swing that the guides claim belonged to Jahanara, Shah Jahan’s daughter.
 And was brought over from Delhi.
 A swing in the middle of a palace built on the theme of monsoon is a perfect fit irrespective of its origin.